mountaincharlie/project-one-rock-climbing/README.md

     * The Media section contains subsections; Photos and Videos, with clickable links to the appropriate credits, which open in a new tab.

 ![Screenshot of The Site Credits Page](./assets/images/site-credits.jpg "The Site Credits Page")

-## Pages [**to complete**]
----

-### Homepage
-* Description: The landing page for the website has a clear logo, colourful but not distracting background image, and an explanatory/welcome paragraph for the user.
-Below there is the main navigation section with links to the three informational pages.
-The footer contains links for the 'Chat With US!' contact form and Site Credits page on the left and the INstagram, Facebook and Twitter social media links on the right.
-* Purpose: To draw the user's attention, inform them of the site's purpose and how to navigate and to make its simple for the user to start navigating the pages right away.

-### Background
-* Description:
-* Purpose:

-### The Three Main Disciplines
-* Description:
-* Purpose:

-### As Seen At Tokyo 2020
-* Description:
-* Purpose:

-### Chat With Us!
-* Description:
-* Purpose:

-### Thank You!
-* Description: A page the user is take to after filling in the contact form
-* Purpose: To thank the user for engaing, so they feel acknowledged and to prompt them to keep using the website.

-### Site Credits
-* Description:
-* Purpose:

 ## Responsiveness [**to complete**]
 ---